 Upon receipt of the Anti-Doping Review Board’s recommendation to proceed, USADA can charge an athlete with an anti-doping rule violation.
 Once charged, an athlete can choose to accept the proposed sanction or challenge the sanction at an arbitration hearing in front of independent judges from the American Arbitration Association (AAA).If an athlete ignores USADA’s charges, a sanction is imposed after a set period of time.

 Independent Arbitration Hearing

 An athlete charged with an anti-doping rule violation is entitled to an independent hearing in front of independent judges, not affiliated with USADA, from the American Arbitration Association.
-All evidence is subject to disclosure in accordance with the law and any witnesses testimony is given under oath, under penalty of perjury and subject to cross examination by the athlete’s legal team.
+All evidence is subject to disclosure in accordance with the law and witnesses’ testimony is given under oath and subject to penalty of perjury and cross examination.
 The Independent panel provides a written decision to all parties which is then posted to USADA’s website.

 The athlete, USADA, WADA, or the international sport federation (IF) can appeal the decision to the Court of Arbitration for Sport (CAS).
 A decision delivered by CAS is final.